pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_smartcard_extension.md

 ### -field ReaderExtension

-Contains data that is specifc to the smart card reader.
+Contains data that is specific to the smart card reader.

 ### -field SmartcardReply